 In 2012, Tom founded Prime Compliance, LLC.
 As it's President, Tom continues to provide a 'real world' educational opportunity to your employees.
 He is passionate about teaching people how to lower risks.
 His trainings are dynamic and engaging, and you will leave ready to tackle the world of HIPAA!

 Tom has been married to his beautiful wife Lori since 1979.
-They have two grown children (and two more children through marriage), two grandsons and a granddaughter.
+They have two children, and are the proud grandparents to two grandsons and one granddaughter.
 In his spare time, Tom enjoys playing drums at church, fishing/hunting, spending every minute he can with Lori, and being a very hands-on grandpa.

 New provisions were signed into law in 2009, as part of the ARRA.
 These laws have affected the RIM industry, and they could impact your business if you fail to educate your employees.
 They pose one of our greatest risks.

 Have you noticed any increased pressure from your clients regarding liability?
 Are you prepared to deal with this?
 Your clients are now being held more accountable to ensure that the companies that they do business with (business associates) can provide reasonable assurances that they know how to protect information.